A Journey Through The Ivory Coast

 Our first stop was the botanical gardens in Bingerville.
 We quickly rebelled and escaped the four buses unloading for a guided tour, taking the opportunity to explore and take pictures of the park.

-Once the weather beat us, we were back on the bus bound for a visit to the tiny Combes Museum, housed in a high school, the Center Technique Des Arts Appliqués De Bingerville.
-We bypassed the walk-through to chat with the young art students and enjoyed watching the local artist, Dezy Kouassi, bringing the mural to life; he was so kind as to send us a picture once it was finished.
+Once the weather beat us, we were back on the bus bound for a visit to the tiny Combes Museum, housed in a high school, the Centre Technique Des Arts Appliqués De Bingerville.
+We bypassed the walk-through to chat with the young art students and enjoyed watching the local artist, Dezy Kouassi, bring the mural to life; he was so kind as to send us a picture once it was finished.

-Our garden visit was followed by a trip to Orphanage De Bingerville, which was previously the governor's house.
+Our garden visit was followed by a trip to Orphanage De Bingerville, previously the governor's house.
 We enjoyed the learning experience and gifted some books and pencils to help the kids.
 We were offered a quick tour, and the kids were super excited and raced out of class for quick hellos.
 We spent the time doing a quick photo show-and-tell.
 They just loved it, and their smiles again filled our hearts!

 We wrapped up our tour with a lively music and dance show at the Musée des Civilisations de Côte d'Ivoire.
 The museum showcases incredible sculptures that depict the traditional ceremonies and rituals of Côte d'Ivoire.